How to Pick the Perfect Heavy-Duty Deck Brush

 Pool decks, stone paths, and brick patios often have uneven surfaces with lots of grooves where dirt and algae love to hide.
 A heavy-duty deck brush is designed to reach into these crevices for a thorough clean.
 One of the biggest benefits is that you can achieve a deep clean without always resorting to harsh chemicals, which is great for areas where kids and pets play.
 A good scrub can remove slippery moss and mildew, making these high-traffic areas safer.
 These brushes are made with strong materials to handle tough jobs, so you can count on them for all your outdoor cleaning projects, from the patio to the front walkway.

-How to Use Your Heavy-Duty Deck Brush
+How to Use Your Deck Brush Like a Pro

 Once you have the perfect heavy-duty deck brush, it’s time to put it to work.
 Using the right technique not only gets your deck cleaner but also protects its surface and makes your brush last longer.
 A little prep and the right motion can make a world of difference, turning a tough chore into a satisfying project.
 Follow these simple steps to get the best results every time you scrub.